Distributing Your Finished Windows Game

 - In XNA Game Studio, open the project you want to package.

-On the Build menu, click Build Solution.
+From the Build menu, click Build Solution.

 This creates the necessary files needed to run your game on other computers.